Is the World Urban? Towards a Critique of Geospatial IdeologyNeil Brenner and Nikos Katsikis

 Neil Brenner is professor of urban theory at Harvard University’s Graduate School of Design.
 His most recent books are Critique of Urbanization: Selected Essays (Bauwelt Fundamente/Birkhäuser, 2016) and the edited collection Implosions/Explosions: Towards a Study of Planetary Urbanization (Jovis, 2014).
 His previous books include New State Spaces (Oxford University Press, 2004) and several volumes on the need for a critical approach to urban questions, including Cities for People, Not for Profit, coedited with M. Mayer and P. Marcuse (Routledge, 2011), and Spaces of Neoliberalism, coedited with N. Theodore (Blackwell, 2002).
 Brenner directs the Urban Theory Lab at the Graduate School of Design, a research group that uses the tools of critical urban theory, geopolitical economy, and radical cartography to decipher emergent patterns of urbanization.

 Nikos Katsikis is an architect and urbanist working at the intersection of urbanization theory, design and geospatial analysis.
-He holds a DDes from the Harvard’s Graduate School of Design, where he is also research associate in the Urban Theory Lab, and where he has also served as an instructor in urban planning and design (2014–15).
-He is on the editorial board of New Geographies and served as coeditor of New Geographies 06: Grounding Metabolism (Harvard University Press, 2014).
-He previously worked as a teaching fellow and research associate at the GSD and the National Technical University Athens.
-He received a professional degree in architecture with highest distinction (2006) and a master’s degree in architecture and spatial design (2009) from the National Technical University of Athens.
+He is currently a postdoctoral researcher at the University of Luxembourg, where he is collaborating in setting up a new program in architecture, european urbanization, and globalization.
+He holds a DDes from the Harvard's Graduate School of Design, where he is also affiliated with the Urban Theory Lab, and where he has also served as an instructor in urban planning and design (2014–15).
+He is on the editorial board of New Geographies and coeditor of New Geographies 06: Grounding Metabolism (Harvard University Press, 2014).
+He received a professional degree in architecture with highest distinction (2006) and a master's degree in architecture and spatial design (2009) from the National Technical University of Athens.
 His recent work includes contributions in MONU (2014) and Implosions/Explosions: Towards a Study of Planetary Urbanization (Jovis, 2014).

 Copyright © 2008–2017 Graham Foundation.
 All rights reserved.